Dr. Nader Ganji

 Expertise and Experience

-Publication and Scholarly Activity
+Publications and Scholarly Activity

-• Ganji, N., Moheimany, M., Salehi, M. (2021) Covid19, Youth, and the Engineered Social Movements in Iran.
+• Ganji, N., Moheimany, M., Salehi, M. (2021) Covid-19, Youth, and the Engineered Social Movements in Iran.
 In I. Natil, Youth, Civic Engagement, Community Development and Local Peace-building, Oxon: Routledge.

 • Ganji, N., Moheimany, M. (2021) The Resilient Political Opportunity Structure in Iran.
 In M. Moheimany, Civil Society, NGOs and Policy Networks in Hybrid Regimes, Singapore: Palgrave McMillan.